-In general, equity release income and capital counts in full for the PC means test.
+In general, income and capital received from equity release counts in full for the PC means test.
 A single lump sum counts as capital and regular payments count as income.

-If you take out an equity release plan to raise a capital sum to pay for essential repairs or alterations to your home, it may be possible for the capital sum to be ignored for 12 months.
+If you take out an equity release product to raise a capital sum to pay for essential repairs or alterations to your home, it may be possible for the capital sum to be ignored for 12 months.